Beef Tenderloin Steak

 Tenderloin steak instructions:

-Cut straight down the center, into 2 steaks, about 3-4 inches thick.
+Cut straight down the center, into 2 steaks, about 3-4 inches or more thick.
 Rub virgin olive oil all over the tenderloin, sprinkle with rosemary and minced garlic.
 Place steaks into a sprayed 11" x 9" cake pan.
 Add a little water, about 1/3 cup.
 Tent top with a piece of tin foil to prevent browning too fast.
-Just before serving; generously brush on some melted butter then season meat with steak seasoning salt.
-(If salt is added before cooking it draws out juices and dries out meat.)
+Just before serving; generously brush on some melted butter then season meat with steak seasoning salt. (salt added before cooking will draw out juices and dry out meat.)

-Set oven dial to broil and heat to 425-F. Place tenderloin in pre-heated oven on it's center rack.
+Set oven dial to broil and heat to 425f (220c) Place tenderloin in preheated oven on it's center rack.
 Make sure oven door stays cracked open and not closed or it will bake instead of broil and toughen the meat.
 Broil until rare about 30 minutes and medium about 35-45 minutes.
-Do not overcook.
-(Medium rare is 145-F and Medium is 160-F using a thermometer) Check our cooking beef chart Remove from oven and tent with tinfoil and let set for 10-15 minutes before serving.
+Do not overcook, use a thermometer (Medium rare is 145f (60c) and Medium is 160f (70c) Remove from oven and tent with tinfoil and let set for 10-15 minutes before serving.
 The meat temperature will continue to rise some degrees while it sits.

 Optional: Finished steaks can also be served topped with Béarnaise Sauce.